|

 HS = Hyrum Smith statement about William Law's adultery, in Nauvoo Neighbor, 19 June 1844, p.
 2.4

-Accusations of adultery were Joe (aka Joseph) and Hyrum's convenient method of marring a persons character.
-There are many reports by women and men who were warned not to tell of polygamy or Joe (aka Joseph) and Hyrum would mar their character.5 Quinn refused to alert the reader of this fact and steped over it himself.
+Accusations of adultery were Joseph and Hyrum’s convenient method of marring a persons character.
+There are many reports by women and men who were warned not to tell of polygamy or Joseph and Hyrum would mar their character.5 Quinn refused to alert the reader of this fact and stepped over it himself.

-History reveals the truth - if Law was an adulterer he would have embraced polygamy to save face and justify its continuance like Joe (aka Joseph) Smith did with Fanny Alger.6
+History reveals the truth – if Law was an adulterer he would have embraced polygamy to save face and justify its continuance like Joseph Smith did with Fanny Alger.6